The containment facility is currently certified for AQC2 operations, both in vivo and in vitro.

 On the first floor of the CDRF you will find containment labs for the study of aquatic pathogens and invasive species.
-We are currently undergoing final construction and the certification process for AQC3 level containment.

 Disease Challenge and Necropsy Labs

 Our facility has two rooms housing holding tanks with adjoining necropsy rooms for disease challenge studies.

 - Heated and cooled seawater or freshwater available to each of the tanks

 - Adjoining necropsy room with stainless steel counters and cabinetry